Role Hierarchy

 @everyone

-You don't need to put RoleLogic at the very top.
-Just above the roles it needs to manage is sufficient.
-Keeping it below Admin/Mod roles is a good security practice.
+You don't need RoleLogic at the very top.
+Just above the roles it needs to manage.

-In addition to hierarchy, RoleLogic needs the "Manage Roles" permission on your server.
+RoleLogic also needs the "Manage Roles" permission (requested during invite).

 - Go to Server Settings → Roles